 Lucy first joined the board of VLT after moving to the Fox Islands 30 plus years ago.
 Subsequently, she worked 18 years at the land trust, conserving the nature of Vinalhaven and positioning VLT to receive national accreditation.
 An engaged member of the community, Lucy has served on the Board of Appeals, comprehensive planning committee and currently chairs the town budget committee.
 She also serves on the board of Maine Coast Heritage Trust.
 She lives with her husband, John Drury, and is enjoying her time on Green's island.

-I have lived on Vinalhaven my entire 26 years of life.
+I have lived on Vinalhaven my entire of life.
 I love the island culture and enjoy being on a lobstering boat as well as in a classroom.
 I taught for three years at the Vinalhaven School in the 3rd grade until I had a son this past year.
 I returned to the 1st grade classroom in 2016 to pursue my dreams as a teacher.
-My entire life has revolved around Vinalhaven and to be able to be a part of an organization that cares about, teaches, and enriches our community is a humbling experience.
+My whole life has revolved around Vinalhaven and to be a part of an organization that cares about, teaches, and enriches our community is a humbling experience.
 I enjoy hiking the trails with my husband and son, taking rides in my husband’s lobster boat around our beautiful island, and spending time with my family who has lived on Vinalhaven for generations.

-Kevin and his wife Kristel have been living on Vinalhaven full time for five years.
+Kevin and his wife Kristel have been living on Vinalhaven full-time for five years.
 They are proprietors of Island Groundworks, specializing in concrete constructions on his side of the company and gardening and landscaping on hers.

 Blake Reidy is a born and raised islander.
 She graduated from Vinalhaven School in 2012 and pursued a degree in Elementary Education at the University of New England.
 While at UNE, Blake developed a passion for traveling after taking courses that visited Dominica, Ireland, and England.
 She followed this passion and backpacked Europe for a semester with a long-time island friend.
 Although she enjoyed her experiences abroad, she always knew she would return to Vinalhaven.
 Blake graduated from UNE in 2016 and happily accepted the third grade teaching position at Vinalhaven School.
 She is also pursuing a masters degree in K-12 Reading and Literacy Instruction.
-In her spare time, Blake enjoys reading, traveling, and hiking with her boyfriend, Bobby, and dog, Diesel.
+In her spare time, Blake enjoys reading, traveling, and hiking with her husband, Bobby, and dog, Diesel.
 She is excited for the opportunity to join the board of the land trust and help with the preservation and conservation of her island home.

 Steve is a life-long fisherman and a Navy veteran.
 He has served on a variety of boards, including the Lobsterman’s Co-op and ICMS, in addition to previous time on the VLT board in the 1980’s and was involved in the first land trust purchase on Armbrust Hill.
 Steve has always strongly believed in the importance of preserving open spaces to ensure the quality of life for future generations.
 He is active in lobster and halibut research with the state, and has taken part in the International Lobster Exchange program between Maine and Australia as well.
 Steve lives in Vinalhaven with his with his wife Alice.
 She is a former art teacher at North Haven Community School and is currently the Executive Director of PIE.
 His daughter, Emma, is a graduate of Bowdoin College and has been an English teacher to elementary students in Spain and Watertown, MA.
 She is now pursuing her Masters at BC.
 His son Sam is a grad of College of the Atlantic, an avid traveler, and fishes here in Vinalhaven.